gravitational/teleport/rfd/0167-console-service.md

 and enable profile consumption without restarting the instance.

 ## Why
-During incidents in production environments, debug logs and diagnosis profiles (such as CPU and Memory allocation) are often unavailable for timely troubleshooting.
+During incidents in production environments, debug logs and diagnostic profiles (such as CPU and Memory allocation) are often unavailable for timely troubleshooting.
 To enable those, administrators need to restart the instance, potentially disrupting the application state and obscuring the issue they're